The Centre for Appropriate Technology Limited (CAT) is governed by a majority Aboriginal and Torres Strait Islander Board.

 Brian Singleton is a Yirraganydji Rainforest Bama (People) whose people Ancestral Traditional Lands are from the Cairns region to Port Douglas.
 Brian works for the Great Barrier Reef Marine Park as an Indigenous Community Compliance Liaison Officer.
 He brings more than 15 years’ experience in engaging Traditional Owners and Indigenous Communities in Land and Sea Management.
 Brian is passionate about providing training and knowledge exchange to communities and Traditional Owners to manage their own sea country.

-Grant is a professional engineering technologist specializing in renewable energy systems and energy efficiency program development and implementation.
+Grant is a professional engineering technologist specialising in renewable energy systems and energy efficiency program development and implementation.

 Grant spent several years as Group Manager of CAT’s Bushlight renewable energy program from its inception in 2002.
 He has since lead projects in the energy sector in Australia, India, North America, and the Pacific Islands.